PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 09:33:45
+Last updated: 2024-04-11 09:34:18
-Random Quote: If I hadn't buried my feelings so deep I would totally be tearing up right now. - Maritza Ramos
+Random Quote: I have let you come wash my dishes.
+I said my oven needed cleaning, I invited you to a p-rno! - Victoria